norvig/paip-lisp/docs/chapter1.md

   (first (last name)))
 ```

-We give our new function the name 1 ast-name.
+We give our new function the name last-name.
 It has a parameter list consisting of a
 single parameter: (name).
 This means that the function takes one argument, which
 we will refer to as name.
 It also has a documentation string that states what the function
 does.
 This is not used in any computation, but documentation strings are crucial